Submitting your tax return might seem like a chore, but for many Australian taxpayers, it could mean a substantial tax refund.

 Making after-tax contributions is a simple way to add to your super, and if you can spare the money, you can really boost your superannuation savings.

 Please note caps apply to contributions made to your super in any tax year.
 These caps can depend on your age and whether you contribute before or after tax so to make sure you don't exceed these caps.
-Before making any decisions about your super, you should seek independent professional financial and tax advice.
+Before making any decisions about your super (including additional contributions), you should seek independent professional financial and tax advice.

 Find out more information from the ATO.